niharpshah/desinamu/README.md

 # Desi Namu

 A new Flutter project.
-An Account managment Application
+An Account managment Application.
+You can see day to day transaction with management system.

 ## Getting Started